zuozhenggh/learning-library/oci-library/developer-adoption/labs/oracle-service-operator-kubernetes/OKE/Create-oke-cluster.md

 - kube-public, usually used for resources that have to be accessible across the cluster

 # Objectives
-- Create an OCI Container Engine Kubernetes cluster (OKE)# Deploying Oracle Container Engine for Kubernetes
+- Create an OCI Container Engine Kubernetes cluster (OKE) deploying Oracle Container Engine for Kubernetes

 ### Prerequisites